 From the red sandy desert of Wadi Rum, to the lowest point on earth, the Dead Sea, there is a lot to see and do in Jordan (although I don’t recommend the Dead Sea with kids, more about that later).

 Most people fly into Amman in the north of the country, however, we weren’t so interested in exploring the city and had an option to fly into Aqaba in the south direct from London.

 We chose to base ourselves in Aqaba for the duration of our five day trip.
-We ordinarily like to move around and stay in different places, however, Jordan formed part of a much bigger trip so we were keen to stay at the same hotel.
+We ordinarily like to move around and stay in different places, however, Jordan formed part of a much bigger trip (including a stop in Jerusalem) so we were keen to stay at the same hotel.
 It’s really easy to get to Wadi Rum and Petra from Aqaba.